 The Moon and Eclipses

 It is an astronomical fact that there would have been certain full moons near the summer solstice, which moved along the same path as the winter solstice sun.
-This bright full moon would have lit up the stone head through the porthole, much like the sun does during the winter solstice.
-Skywatchers at this time would have identified these moments during the 18.6 year period when the full moon is located on or near one of the nodes in the “solstice” positions.
-We asked Andrew Collins and Rodney Hale to investigate this, and they concluded: “In 9015 BC according to Stellarium and Hale’s calculations the full moon would indeed have cast its light into Structure AB to illuminate the stone head on the west wall, just as the sun would have done at the time of the winter solstice.”19 This would have occurred just before the summer solstice (which would have been during August in 9015 BC).
+This bright full moon could have lit up the stone head through the porthole, much like the sun does during the winter solstice.
+Skywatchers at this time would have identified these moments during the 18.6 year period when the full moon is located on or near one of the nodes in the solstice positions.
+We asked Andrew Collins and Rodney Hale to investigate this, and they concluded: “In 9015 BC, according to Stellarium and Hale’s calculations, the full moon would indeed have cast its light into Structure AB to illuminate the stone head on the west wall, just as the sun would have done at the time of the winter solstice.”22 This would have occurred just before the summer solstice (which would have been during August in 9015 BC).

 8. Murphy, Anthony and Moore, Richard.
 Island of the Setting Sun: In Search of Ireland’s Ancient Astronomers.
 Liffey Press 2006. p.173

 9. Ramirez and Huber.
 Easter Island, pp. 53, 110 and https://www.ancient-wisdom.com/easterisland.htm